- Feeling lonely or isolated? Text OREGON to 741741.

 Philomath School District School Counselors are professional school counselors who have a master’s degree or higher in school counseling and meet the Oregon Teacher and Standards Practices Commission for licensure.

 Current and former students may order transcripts from the Counseling Center.
 "Official" transcripts are embossed, signed and placed in a sealed envelope.
 Please allow three business days for requests to be processed.
 Due to confidentiality, transcripts must be requested in person or in writing by the student or former student.
 Transcript request forms are available in the counseling center.
 Please allow sufficient time for processing.

 For current students, the first three (3) are free, but postage fees will be charged if the transcripts are mailed.
 After three, the charge for each transcript will be $2 if picked up at the counseling center, or $2.50 if it is mailed.
+This is for ordering final OFFICIAL transcripts.
+Current students and parents can get an unofficial transcript by logging into Wazzle and selecting Student Academic Record.
 For past students, transcripts are $2 if picked up at the Guidance Center, or $2.50 if it is mailed.
 Alumni may use this google form to order and pay for transcripts to be mailed.

 In all cases, prepayment is required to process the request.
 For further questions, please contact 541-929-3211.